Glossary of Statistical Terms

 The likelihood is the same formula as the probability density (or mass) function, read as a function of the parameter θ\theta.
 For a single observation, L(θ)=f(yθ)L(\theta) = f(y \mid \theta); for nn independent observations, L(θ)=i=1nf(yiθ)L(\theta) = \prod_{i=1}^n f(y_i \mid \theta).
 While probability varies over possible data for a given parameter, likelihood varies over possible parameters for observed data.

-GLM parameter estimation (GLM Fundamentals), Laplace approximation in GLMMs (GLMM Fundamentals), and Cox model partial likelihood (Survival Analysis Fundamentals) are all based on log-likelihood.
+Parameter estimation in GLMs (Generalized Linear Models) (GLM Fundamentals), Laplace approximation in GLMMs (GLMM Fundamentals), and Cox model partial likelihood (Survival Analysis Fundamentals) are all based on log-likelihood.

 Maximum likelihood estimator (MLE)